Paladin

 For each level of the spell, the process takes 2 hours and costs 50 gp.
 The cost represents material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.
 Once you have spent this time and money, you can prepare the spell just like your other spells.

 Replacing the Book.
 You can copy a spell from your own spellbook or your memory into another book.
 If you want to make a backup copy of your spellbook.
 This is just like copying a new spell into your spellbook, but faster and easier, since you understand your own notation and already know how to cast the spell.
-You need spend only 1 hour and 10 gp for each level of the copied spell.
+You need to spend only 1 hour and 10 gp for each level of the copied spell.
 This also includes spells from your memory.

 If you lose your spellbook.
-You are unable to prepare your spells, the spells you have prepared will be cast-able for the duration of 3 days.
-At the end of that time, any prepared spell will no longer be prepared for you, on account that their intricate castings slipped out of your mind.
+You are unable to prepare your spells; the spells you have prepared will be castable until the end of your next long rest.
+Then any prepared spell will no longer be prepared for you, because its intricacy for casting it slipped out of your mind.

 If you want to make copies of your notes, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
 Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
-For this reason, many practitioners of the magic arts keep backup spellbook in a safe place.
+For this reason, many practitioners of the magic arts keep a backup spellbook in a safe place.

 Spellcasting Ability

-Charisma is your spellcasting ability for your paladin spells, since your holy power derives from the strength of your convictions.
+Charisma is your spellcasting ability for your paladin spells since your holy power derives from the strength of your convictions.
 You use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a paladin spell you cast and when making an attack roll with one.

 Spell save DC = 8 + your faith modifier + your Charisma modifier